Skip to main content

 Sync API endpoints

-Custom servers support both predict endpoints as well as a special sync endpoint.
-By using the sync endpoint you are able to call different routes in your custom server.
+Custom servers support both predict endpoints and a special sync endpoint.
+Use the sync endpoint to call different routes in your custom server:

 https://model-{model-id}.api.baseten.co/environments/{production}/sync/{route}

-Here are a few examples that show how the sync endpoint maps to the custom server’s routes.
+These examples show how the sync endpoint maps to the custom server’s routes:

 • https://model-{model_id}.../sync/health -> /health